7 Emerging Technologies That Will Revolutionize The World By 2030

 7. Augmented Reality Smart Glasses.

 On the other side, when we talk about self-driving cars, what if a hacker hacks the autonomous vehicle’s software system?
 Still, we don’t have a foolproof answer to defend.
-Yet, brands are working to find out the solution.
-Companies like Tesla, Toyota, Google, BMW, and many others are developing a self-driving car in which the software system will be encrypted, no matters what the situation is.
+Yet, brands are working to find out a solution.
+Companies like Tesla, Toyota, Google, BMW, and many others are developing self-driving cars in which the software system will be encrypted, no matter what the situation is.

 Last but not least, in 2021, we can say these technologies are growing, and in the coming years, we can see the final and polished version of these technologies (mentioned above).
 If we find many more new technologies, then we will bring part 2 of this blog.